membracid/gdi-responsive-gwen/README.md

 MODIFIED gdi-detroit-responsive-design-workshop
 GDI Detroit Responsive Design curriculum Originally Created by Nicole Exel
 =======
+UPDATE MAR 4 2026: I have removed all of the JS that I'm not actively maintaining for security

 This Repository: gdi-responsive-gwen
 ===================
-A spot to store my changes to the master Responsive Workshop file; I broke it off completely from the main fork since...I'm kind of making a big mess.
+A spot to store my changes to the master Responsive Workshop file.